pikvm/pikvm/docs/msd.md

 -----
-## Image uploading without Web UI
+## Manual images uploading

-PiKVM stores the images on a special memory card partition mounted in `/var/lib/kvmd/msd`.
+PiKVM stores images in a special memory card partition mounted in `/var/lib/kvmd/msd`.

 Most of the time, the partition is read-only, and is remounted for writing automatically if the appropriate drive emulation mode is enabled, or to upload a new image.